Holt railway station: Station building

 The original 1884 building consisted of little more than a sleeper platform and basic wooden buildings.
 Upon the completion of the line to Cromer, more durable buildings – most likely designed by William Marriott – were built; these included a brick-built main station building of typical Midland and Great Northern (M&GN) design, with a central block and two projecting gabled cross wings – the central portion being set back slightly to form a loggia for passengers on the down platform.
 A wooden waiting shelter was erected on the up platform with a saw-tooth canopy.
 The original wooden station building later became a 'reading room' at Melton Constable station.
 Holt station was destroyed by fire in 1926 and a concrete replacement was built.

 Decline and closure

 When most of the former M&GN railway lines were closed in 1959, the branch through Holt remained open until 1964.

-Following closure of the line between Melton Constable and Sheringham, the station buildings at Holt were demolished and part of the trackbed subsequently reused to construct part of the A148 Holt bypass.
+Following closure of the line between Melton Constable and Sheringham, the station buildings at Holt were demolished and part of the trackbed was subsequently reused to construct part of the A148 Holt bypass.
 In 1965 a company known as Central Norfolk Enterprises (which changed its name to the North Norfolk Railway (NNR)) attempted to purchase the trackbed, but was rebuffed by Norfolk County Council which wished to proceed with the road scheme.
 The NNR did manage to restore the line between Sheringham and Weybourne and, in 1987, opened a replacement Holt station on the edge of the town.
 The NNR also salvaged Holt's original signal box which was relocated to Weybourne.